INTO George Mason University and the Ángel Cabrera Global Center

 Faculty

-Highly qualified, full-time, George Mason University faculty regularly teach in the International Year One, Graduate Pathways and English Language Programs.
+Highly qualified, full-time, George Mason University faculty regularly teach in the International Year One (IYO), Graduate Pathways and English Language Programs.

 English Language Faculty

-Term Instructors: Brady, Christina; Driscoll, David; Elwood, Benjamin; Kim, Esther; Kirsch, Jane; Kozumplik, Thomas; Lilley, Timothy; Miller, Laura; Paez, Bonny; Richardson, Mary; Rottenberg, Lori; Simmons, Noele; and Smith, Michael.
+Term Instructors: Brady, Christina; Driscoll, David; Elwood, Benjamin; Kim, Esther; Kozumplik, Thomas; Lilley, Timothy; Miller, Laura; Paez, Bonny; Richardson, Mary; Rottenberg, Lori; Simmons, Noele; and Smith, Michael.

 Humanities Faculty

-Term Assistant Professors: Graham, Robert, PhD; Harris-Scott, Steven, PhD; Lewis, Amy, PhD.; Rose, Todd, PhD; Weinstein, Aimee, D.A.
+Term Assistant Professors: Harris-Scott, Steven, PhD; Lewis, Amy, PhD.; Rose, Todd, Phd.

 Term Instructors: Jones, James.

-Affiliated Faculty: Coleson, Michael (Mathematics); Doestch-Kidder, Sharon (English); Habib, Anna (English); Mack, M. (English); Moteaabed, Shora (Business); Savage, James (English).
+Affiliated Faculty: Coleson, Michael (Mathematics); Doestch-Kidder, Sharon (English); Habib, Anna (English); Mack, M. (English); Moteaabed, Shora (Business); Mika Endo (History).

 Center Facilities & Administration

-Facilities: Many Academic English students may live in the Ángel Cabrera Global Center (ACGC) their first year.
+Facilities: Academic English and Graduate Pathway students may live in the Ángel Cabrera Global Center (ACGC).
 The ACGC opened in August 2014 and is the primary home for INTO George Mason University.
 This community connects domestic and international students for academic, language, cultural, and social exchange.
-The building includes residential accommodations for up to 270 international and domestic students; 17 classrooms; 100+ computers; wireless Internet throughout the center; a learning resource center with study materials, books, DVDs, and periodicals; a dining facility; lounge areas for meetings and study groups; and open spaces for socializing.
+The building includes residential accommodations for up to 270 international and domestic students; 24 classrooms; wireless Internet throughout the center; a learning resource center with study materials, books, DVDs, periodicals, and computer resources; a dining facility; lounge areas for meetings and study groups; and open spaces for socializing.

 Administration